Directory structure in OS

 As observed in the two-level directory structure in OS the drawback of users not having the ability to create sub-directories is resolved with The Tree-structured directory structure in OS coming into the picture.

-The Tree-Structured directory structure in OS is said to be the most common directory structure among users as it gives the users the capability to create sub-directories under their defined directory.
-Here we have the natural generalization which extends the directory structure to a tree of arbitrary height whereas, in the case of two-level, it was the tree of two heights.
-This generalization in tree structure allows the user the ability to create their own subdirectories and organize their files accordingly.
+The Tree-Structured directory structure in OS is said to be the most common hierarchical structure used by modern operating systems, as it gives users the capability to create sub-directories under their defined directory.
+Here we have the natural generalization which extends the hierarchical organization of directories and files to a tree of arbitrary height whereas, in the case of two-level, it was the tree of two heights.
+This generalization in tree structure allows the user the ability to create their own subdirectories, create files within them, and organize their files accordingly.

-The tree-structured directory structure has separate parent directories for the sub-directories owned by each of their specific users and the parent directories of the users are all under the master-root directory which makes it a tree structure.
-This helps in total separation between the users which provides complete naming freedom and privacy to users' information.
+The tree-structured directory structure has separate parent directories for the sub-directories owned by each of their specific users and the parent directories of the users are all under a single root directory, which makes it a tree structure.
+This helps in total separation between the users which provides complete naming freedom and privacy to users’ information.

 The system administrator/ UFD admin only has full access to the root directory.
-In the Tree-structured directory structure searching is quite effective where we use the current working concept that is we can access the file by using two kinds of paths that are either absolute or relative.
+In the Tree-structured directory structure searching is quite effective where we use the current working concept that is the operating system maintains this hierarchy for navigation and access, and we can access the file by using two kinds of paths that are either absolute or relative.

 The Advantages: